TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 It is usually stored locally and then symlinked into the :ref:`directory-vendor` folder.
 Many projects also need custom extensions that can be stored here.

-The folder for local packages has to be defined in the :file:`composer.json` to be used:
+The folder for local packages has to be defined in the project's :file:`composer.json` to be used:

 ..  code-block:: json